jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 Quantum computing uses the special properties of quantum systems, such as superposition and entanglement, to perform computations.
 In principle, this makes it possible to solve certain problems that would be totally intractable on a conventional (classical) computer.

 Classical computers represent information in the form of *bits* that can have either the value 0 or 1.
 Quantum computers, on the other hand, use *qubits* that can be in a *superposition* of both 0 and 1.
-The qubits can be entangled with one another so that they no longer have independent states.
-When a qubit is in a superposition of states, the states can be made to *interfere* with one another, either cancelling or reinforcing each other.
+When one or more qubits are in a superposition, the states can be made to *interfere* with one another, either cancelling or reinforcing each other.
+The qubits can be *entangled* with one another so that information is encoded in the relationships between qubits and the qubits no longer have independent states of their own.
 These mechanisms give quantum computing enormous power, which we are still in the early stages of learning how to exploit.

 The idea of Quantum Computers was proposed by physicist Richard Feynman in 1982 when he published a paper called "Simulating Physics with Computers" [Fey82].
 He pointed out that many physical systems that we would like to simulate are quantum mechanical, so it would make sense to simulate them using a computer that works at the quantum level.
 Indeed, nowadays, the simulation of chemicals, drugs and materials at the quantum level is seen to be an important prospective application area.

 There are two main types of quantum computer: the gate-model quantum computer and the adiabatic quantum computer.
 This document only considers the gate-model.
-The gate model uses quantum gates, analogous to the logic gates of classical computers, to implement quantum operations that can manipulate a quantum state.
-A quantum circuit defines a sequence of gates that can perform an algorithm.
+The gate model uses *quantum gates*, analogous to the logic gates of classical computers.
+These implement quantum operators that can manipulate a quantum state to evolve it towards a solution.
+A *quantum circuit* defines a sequence of gates that can perform an algorithm.

 In 1994, Peter Shor published a quantum algorithm, known as Shor's algorithm, that can theoretically factor large integers exponentially faster than a classical computer.
 This led to a lot of interest as it would allow a quantum computer to break widely-used encryption codes such as RSA.
 However, quantum technology also provides new solutions to cryptography, such as Quantum Key Distribution (QKD), that are secure against quantum computers.

-Quantum computers are not just faster computers.
-They work on a completely different principle, so the quantum algorithm to solve a problem is entirely different to classical ones.
+Quantum computers work on a completely different principle to classical computers, so the quantum algorithm to solve a problem is entirely different to a classical one.
 A lot of work is needed to find quantum algorithms that can exploit the power of a quantum computer.
 As yet, only a few exist.

 Current quantum computers are referred to as Noisy Intermediate-Scale Quantum (NISQ) devices.
-They are susceptible to decoherence of the fragile quantum state, caused by noise from their environment, leading to high error rates.
+They are susceptible to *decoherence* of the fragile quantum state, caused by noise from their environment, leading to high error rates.
 Devices are cooled down to near absolute zero to reduce the thermal noise and shielded against other forms of radiation.
 Noise can to some extent be countered by quantum error correction, implemented using many physical qubits to make one logical qubit.
 Consequently, the number of useful qubits can be much less that the physical number.
 The key challenge in the years ahead is to scale quantum computers up to the tens or hundreds of thousands of logical qubits needed to tackle real-world problems, while keeping noise and errors under control.

 An added benefit of developing the technology for quantum computers is that we are learning new ways to manipulate nature at the quantum level.
 This is certain to have applications in other areas such as quantum sensing and quantum metrology.